LearnOnDemandSystems/guides/lca/life-cycle-actions-guide.md

 - **Send Web Request** – Like the Service URLs in the past, calls an external service URL.The information that is sent is based on that URL, the verb used to send the information, and the receiving API.
 - **Send Notification to User** – Uses the Send Notification functionality to send information to the lab user in the form of a toast in the lab interface.
 - **Send E-mail to User** – Sends an e-mail to the lab user.
 The subject and content of the e-mail will be the same for each lab user.
-- **Execute Machine Command** – Like the Command field on lab steps.
-It requires the lab user to be logged into a virtual machine that has the Lab on Demand integration service installed.
-It runs a machine command on the active machine.
+- **Execute Machine Command** – Execute Machine Command - Runs a command on the specified virtual machine (VM).
+For this to work, the lab user must be logged into the VM, and the VM must have the Lab on Demand integration service installed.
+Replacement tokens may be used within the command text.
+- **Execute Subscription Command** - Runs a PowerShell command against the Cloud Slice subscription.
+Replacement tokens may be used within the command text.

 Each of these actions have different events and fields related to them.
 Currently there are 10 overall events: